mui/material-ui/docs/pages/blog/mui-x-v8-alpha-zero.md

 Following the alpha phase, the beta phase will focus on stabilizing the APIs, fixing bugs, and refining the overall experience.
 This phase is anticipated to take about one month.

-Finally, we'll release the first `v8.0.0` stable, and we'll continue improving the components and adding features, but without making any new breaking changes until the next major version by March 2025.
+Finally, we'll release the first `v8.0.0` stable by March 2025, and we'll continue improving the components and adding features, but without making any new breaking changes until the next major version.

 ## What happens to v7?